mjcaisse/cppnow-website/src/pages/location/lodging.md

 * Payment is required at the time of reservation.
 * The deposit is refundable if notice is received at least 14 days prior to arrival and a cancellation number is obtained.
 * C++Now conference rates of:
-  * $220 per day, plus $40 resort fee per day, for a One Bedroom suite.
+  * $222 plus $40 resort fee per night, for a One Bedroom suite, May 7th - May 12th
-  * $202 per day, plus $40 resort fee per day, for a Junior Suite.
+  * $202 plus $40 resort fee per night, for a Junior Suite, May 7th - May 12th
+  * $250 plus $40 resort fee per night, for either suite style, May 6th and May 13th
-  * These special rates are available until April 3rd, subject to room availability.
-After April 3rd, the room rates will increase (although we don't yet know exactly what the rates will be at that time).
+  * These special rates are available until April 3rd, subject to room availability.  _After April 3rd, the room rates will increase_ (although we don't yet know exactly what the rates will be at that time).
 * Rates do not include breakfast or other meals.
 * Check-in time is 4 PM (Mountain Time) on arrival day.
 * Check-out time is 11 AM on departure day.